Welshy92/heritage-housing-analysis/README.md

 ## Main Data Analysis and Machine Learning Libraries

-- numPy
-- Pandas
-- Plotly
+- numPy - Used for my correlation studies to help produce things such as heatmaps.
+- Pandas - Used to convert the raw data in dataframes, as well as performing many operations on it.
+- Plotly & matplotlib - Used to help visualse my studies into various plots for easier reading and analysis.
-- SciKit Learn
+- SciKit Learn - Used for creating pipelines and feature selection.
-- Seaborn - Used in my data analysis correlation studies
+- Seaborn - Used in my data analysis correlation studies.
+- Feature-engine - Used to perform data engineering tasks

 ## Other Technologies Used